Guy Ritchie Biography

-Growing up in London, England, Ritchie had an interest in film ever since he watched Butch Cassidy And The Sundance Kid as a child.
+Growing up in London, England, Guy Ritchie had an interest in film ever since he watched the 1969 Oscar-winning western Butch Cassidy and the Sundance Kid as a child.
 He started off his film career as a runner in 1993.
-In two years, Ritchie had built himself up in the industry and started to direct music promos for bands and commercials.
+In two years, Guy had built himself up in the industry and started to direct music promos for bands and commercials.

-Saving every penny from this work, Ritchie soon had enough to invest it into writing and made a twenty-minute short film, The Hard Case (1995).
+Saving every penny from this work, Guy soon had enough to invest it into writing and made a 20-minute short film, The Hard Case (1995).

-Ritchie married Madonna on December 22, 2000, and they have a son, Rocco.
+On December 22, 2000, Guy married Madonna, following the birth of their son, Rocco.
 They were divorced eight years later.
-Ritchie also has a son, born September 2011, with girlfriend Jacqui Ainsley.
+Guy also has three children with second wife, Jacqui Ainsley.